ibm-messaging/mq-mqi-nodejs/README.md

 The post-installation program will usually be pointing at the most recent Continuous Delivery version of MQ (for example 9.1.4.0).
 These versions of MQ do not have fixpacks released.
 However you can override both the version (VRM) and fixpack to be installed, assuming that full VRMF level is still available for download.
 Setting the environment variables `MQIJS_VRM` and `MQIJS_FIXPACK` will select a specific Redistributable Client package to be installed.
 Note that installing an older VRM than the default in the current version of this package may not work, if newer options have been introduced to the MQI.
-At the time of writing this paragraph, the latest version of MQ is 9.2.0 (with no later CD releases), but there is a 9.2.0.1 fixpack.
+At the time of writing this paragraph, the latest version of MQ was 9.2.0 (with no later CD releases), but there was also a 9.2.0.1 fixpack.
 If you want to pick that up instead of the base 9.2.0 referred to in postinstall.js, then set `MQIJS_FIXPACK=1` before running `npm install`.
+Once newer CD levels are available, then the postinstall script will point at those instead by default.

 ### MacOS